Foot & Ankle Premier Specialists

 If the arches of your feet didn’t form correctly when you were a child, you may have a condition known as flatfeet.
-At Foot and Ankle Premier Specialists, with offices in Hoboken and Bloomfield, New Jersey, and Midtown West, Manhattan in New York City, experienced podiatrists, Juliana Paternina, DPM, and Caroline Frugé, DPM, offer on-site evaluations of flatfeet to determine the best way to address pain or other related symptoms.
+At Foot & Ankle Premier Specialists, with offices in Bayonne, Hoboken, Jersey City, Ridgefield, and Bloomfield, New Jersey, experienced podiatrists offer on-site evaluations of flatfeet to determine the best way to address pain or other related symptoms.
 Learn what you can do about flatfeet today by calling your nearest office or booking a consultation online now.

 Flatfeet is a condition where the arches of your feet become weak and fall, causing your soles to make partial or complete contact with the ground.
 You can have flatfeet on just one foot or in both.